OV1 – The Bible’s origins, contents, and translations into other languages

 “The Holy Bible, New Living Translation, was first published in 1996.
 It quickly became one of the most popular Bible translations in the English speaking world.
 While the NLT’s influence was rapidly growing, the Bible Translation Committee determined that an additional investment in scholarly review and text refinement could make it even better.
 So shortly after its initial publication, the committee began an eight year process with the purpose of increasing the level of NLT’s precision without sacrificing it’s-easy-to-understand quality.
 This second-generation text was completed in 2004 . . .
 An additional update with minor changes was subsequently introduced in 2007.

-The goal of any Bible translation is to convey the meaning and content of the ancient Hebrew, Aramaic and Greek texts as accurately as possible to contemporary readers.
-The resulting translation is easy to read and understand, while also accurately communicating the meaning and content of the original biblical texts . . . ” (Return to reading)
+The goal of any Bible translation is to convey the meaning and “mood” of the ancient Hebrew, Aramaic and Greek texts as accurately as possible to contemporary readers.
+The resulting translation is easy to read and understand, while also accurately communicating the meaning and tone of the original biblical texts . . . ” (Return to reading)